kdakan/React-React-Router-and-Redux/README.md

 ## React-bootstrap components:
 * Bootstrap components originally require jQuery, but ```react-bootstrap``` offers these as React components without need for jQuery, refer to https://react-bootstrap.github.io for details and https://blog.logrocket.com/how-to-use-bootstrap-with-react-a354715d1121 for a quick tutorial (also shows usage of ```reactstrap```, an alternative library for using ```bootstrap``` with React)

-## Hands on project - CRUD forms on a node.js/mongodb backend:
+## Hands on project - Search and CRUD forms:
 * TODO